Skip to content

 Agent Lifecycle in AgenticGoKit

 Understanding the agent lifecycle is fundamental to building effective multi-agent systems.
-This tutorial explores how agents are created, initialized, executed, and cleaned up in AgenticGoKit, along with best practices for managing agent resources and state.
+This tutorial explores how agents are created, configured, executed, and managed using AgenticGoKit's unified Agent interface and modern patterns.

 Prerequisites